 Now we will see the use of a TRUE function in other conditions:

-In above example, If condition met and return TRUE then the expression will return the second argument as output i.e. “PASS”.
+In the above example, If the condition is met and returns TRUE, then the expression will return the second argument as output, i.e. “PASS”.

-If the condition doesn’t meet the criteria and return False, then the output will be the third argument which is “FAIL”.
+If the condition doesn’t meet the criteria and returns False, then the output will be the third argument which is “FAIL”.

 Let’s take a company employee sales target and predefined criteria:

-Now we have to calculate the commission of sales employee based on target achieved by them.
-Here we will use IF function.
+Now we have to calculate the commission of sales employees based on the target achieved by them.
+Here we will use the IF function.

 Like below =IF(B59>$A$54,$B$54,$B$53),

-thus if condition returns TRUE then the employee will get 20% commission.
+if condition returns TRUE, the employee will get 20% commission.

-If condition False then they will get 10% commission.
+If the condition is False then they will get a 10% commission.

 - TRUE function without parentheses gives the same result as TRUE().

-- In the mathematical calculation, always TRUE is equal to 1 and False is equal to 0.
+- A mostly TRUE function [is used with other functions.
+In the mathematical calculation, always TRUE is equal to 1, and False is equal to 0.

-- Sometimes when we apply calculations on TRUE and False then the result will be like:
+- Sometimes when we apply calculations on TRUE and False, then the result will be like this: